 The Ultimate Guide To User-Generated Video Content

 More than 3 million people own smartphones globally.
-They have access to unprecedented video technologies and social media platforms that let them connect to each other in exciting new ways.
+They have access to unprecedented video technologies and social media platforms that let them connect in exciting new ways.

-Today, everyone is taking advantage of these resources to tell stories, share our experiences and get seen on channels like Instagram, Snapchat and TikTok.
+Today, everyone is taking advantage of these resources to tell stories, share their experiences, and get seen on channels like Instagram, Snapchat, and TikTok.

 As more organizations leverage the power of content marketing to connect with customers, it’s time your business caught up with these evolving trends and made the plunge into video.
 But how exactly do you make your video strategy more authentic and noticeable than the rest?
 You should make use of user-generated content (UGC).